 Launched in October 2019, INVEST South/West's goal is to re-activate neighborhood cores that have historically served as focal points for pedestrian activity, shopping, services, transportation, public spaces and quality-of life amenities for local residents.
-In Humboldt Park, the priority focus includes both North and Chicago avenues, running from Kedzie westward through the neighborhood.
+In Humboldt Park, the priority focus includes portions of North and Chicago avenues.

 More than 600 attendees listened to presentations about the goals and objectives of INVEST South/West, then interfaced with dozens of public agencies about opportunities to improve the community.
 A summary of the event, including an overview of Humboldt Park comments and feedback, is available at right.

 In spring 2020, the City formed the Humboldt Park North Avenue Neighborhood Roundtable and the Humboldt Park Chicago Avenue Neighborhood Roundtable.
 Consisting of representatives from city agencies, aldermanic offices neighborhood organizations, small businesses and resident groups, the roundtable groups seek to advance local goals through a broad, cross-disciplinary approach that leverages the insights, wisdom, creativity and resources of local stakeholders.

 Questions on the roundtables can be directed to DPD@cityofchicago.org.

 Winning Development Projects

 4000 W. North Ave.